bottlepy/bottle/docs/tutorial.rst

 .. code-block:: bash

     $ curl -O http://bottlepy.org/bottle.py
-    $ 2to3 -w bottle.py  # Python 3.x users only!

 This will get you the latest development snapshot that includes all the new features.
 If you prefer a more stable environment, you should stick with the stable releases.
 These are available on `PyPi <http://pypi.python.org/pypi/bottle>`_ and can be installed via :command:`pip` (recommended), :command:`easy_install` or your package manager: